DEFRA/hapi-govuk-examples/front-end-examples/frontend-example-2/README.md

 # Frontend example part 2
-Please note that this continues with the project built within [example 1](https://github.com/DEFRA/hapi-govuk-examples/tree/master/front-end-examples/frontend-example-1)
+Please note that this continues with the project built within [part 1](https://github.com/DEFRA/hapi-govuk-examples/tree/master/front-end-examples/frontend-example-1)

 ### Install your new dependencies
 The following dependencies are also required: